 India has been noted for her conscientious and diligent approach in her Court of Protection work, and has been commended for her clarity in written submissions, and ability to grasp the salient issues of a case, when instructed on an urgent basis.

 Given her background in family law, India is also interested in the interface between the Court of Protection and the Family Court.

 - Health and Social Care

 India welcomes instructions in community care, and a range of Mental Health matters.
-She has experience acting on behalf of the Local Authority in proceedings concerning the displacement of the Nearest Relative.
+She has acted on behalf of the Local Authority in proceedings concerning the displacement of the Nearest Relative.

-She is particularly interested in proceedings concerning children transitioning into adult social care, local authority’s duties owed under the Children Act 1989, as well as the leaving care provisions and age assessments.
+She is particularly interested in proceedings concerning children transitioning into adult social care, local authorities’ duties owed under the Children Act 1989, as well as the leaving care provisions and age assessments.

 India welcomes instructions in all areas of licensing, including taxis, premises, gambling, and street trading.
 India has successfully acted in taxi licensing appeals, concerning decisions in respect of a revocations of private hire drivers’ licences.

 India finds her background in criminal law an invaluable advantage in relation to robust witness handling and legal argument.

 - Information Law